jscheiny/safe-units/docs/measures.md

 ### Roots

-The `Measure` class also provides wrappers for `sqrt` and `cbrt` functions.
-However, not all units have valid roots and these functions will produce errors when given units that don't produce roots with integer exponents.
+The `Measure` class also provides wrappers for the `Math.sqrt` and `Math.cbrt` functions.
+However, not all units have valid roots and these functions will result in compile time errors when given units that don't produce roots with integer exponents.

 ```ts
 const area: Area = Measure.of(64, meters.squared());